Skip to content

 attributions (np.ndarray): Array of shape (n_methods, n_features) containing

-feature importance scores from different XAI methods.
-Each row represents
+the attributions from different XAI methods.

 Returns: